cloudmesh-community/fa18-523-83/project-report/report.md

 In term of network and security, the project does not focus on security and authentication/authorization aspect of the code, most of the port and network are set to allow any IP access to the EC2 server.

+Also, there are other applications that can be paired with Docker such as docker compose and Kubenetes to enhance the implementation (DevOps) process and mimic a more ideal production environment.

 ## Conclusion